 - Quicker recovery time: It reduces the risk of infection, less pain, less bleeding and less swelling.
 It often allows the patient a far quicker recovery after the surgery.

 Laser surgery benefits for surgeons

-- Unique surgical capabilities: The laser surgery improves the surgical procedures in many ways.
+- Unique surgical capabilities: Laser surgery improves surgical procedures in many ways.
 It simply makes the surgery simpler and reduces the number of risks.
 It also enables surgeons to go through surgeries that are not practical with conventional methods.
 Enhanced visibility of the surgical field: The laser light seals capillaries and small blood vessels as it cuts.
 It reduces the bleeding and brings much clearer and drier surgeries.

-- Increased precision and control: The focal spot size of the beam can be adjusted to a small fraction of a millimeter or expanded for a much wider coverage.
-The laser power may be set for rapid removal of relatively large tissue amounts or only one cell at the time.
+- Increased precision and control: The focal spot size of the beam can be adjusted to a small fraction of a millimeter or expanded for much wider coverage.
+The laser power may be set for the rapid removal of relatively large tissue amounts or only one cell at the time.

 - Reduction of surgery time: The hemostatic effect of the laser beam improves the visibility of the surgical field and also reduces the duration of surgery.